 A photo of Vladimir Nabokov whom Sebald suggests shares a resemblance to Selwyn.

 Perhaps a slight difference (apart from the relations in question) is the place in time where the two stories sit.
 Whilst 45 Years charts the initial breakdown of such a revelation, Dr. Selwyn’s story almost plays as a potential future that Geoff has awaiting him after the conclusion of the film.
-Geoff’s behaviour deteriorates rapidly upon receiving the news of his lover’s found body and is highly within the character of Dr. Selwyn’s behaviour who lives a hermitage, largely in the garden of the Norfolk house.
-The fact that both feature the Norfolk landscape too, bares some hallmarks, the landscape being the flat, endless vista suitable for hauntings of all kinds.
+Geoff’s behaviour deteriorates rapidly upon receiving the news of his lover’s discovered body and is highly similar in character to Dr. Selwyn’s behaviour who lives in a hermitage, largely in the garden of the Norfolk house.
+The fact that both feature the Norfolk landscape too bares some hallmarks, the landscape being the flat, endless vista suitable for hauntings of all kinds.
 It is also, after all, the landscape that is littered enough with debris from the past to bring out the most melancholic of Sebald’s thoughts and writing, even when dealing with subjects that at first appear to have little or no connection with the countyside.